-At the far end of the park, Trenchtown is soundtracked by some of the country’s top Afro-centric DJs as well as selectors playing reggae, dub and more.
-Trenchtown also features The Oyé Inn, our merchandise stall, and a comfortable seating area ideal for chilling out.
+Established in 2012, Trenchtown was the festival’s inaugural dedicated DJ stage.
+At the far end of the park, Trenchtown is soundtracked by some of the country’s top Afro-centric DJs as well as home-grown selectors playing music from across the African diaspora; dub, reggae, ska, jazz, Afrobeat, house and much more.
+Trenchtown also features the original Oyé Inn, our merchandise stall, and a comfortable seating area ideal for chilling out.
 For those feeling more active, there will also be plenty of space for dancing the weekend away!
-A percentage of money spent in Trenchtown is invested back into keeping Africa Oyé free for all.

 Kids Area & Things To Do

 At the festival this year there are plenty of things for children and families to get involved in!
 The Oyé Village features storytelling, face painting, drumming workshops, arts and crafts and so much more; all delivered by top local and international companies.
 Kids of all ages will also have the chance to participate in our FREE music, dance, art and craft workshops.
 Look out for activities in and around the Oyé Active Zone, with dance classes all day; Incredible Oceans, telling critical ocean-saving stories, using arts and science.
 And, take action on plastic with ‘Oyé’s Agile Plastic Tactics’- shred your drinks cup in to flakes, melt them in the molding machine, and pull the lever of the future.
 John Collins Fun Fairs will once again be on-site at Africa Oyé with rides and entertainment.
 We will also be joined by The LFC Foundation with their ‘Open Goals’ Project, which offers FREE sporting activities for children and families.

 Oyé Active Zone